erickhun/blog/content/post/setup-your-ethereum-node--geth-ropsten-test-network.md

 ### Prerequisite :
 - Your own server.
-I have a [Digital Ocean](https://m.do.co/c/8cd97ac64536) one with Ubuntu ubuntu 16.04.
+I have a [Digital Ocean](https://m.do.co/c/8cd97ac64536) one.
+A good droplet to use is the one with 2GB memory and 50GB of diskspace.
+I also pick Ubuntu 16.04 for the OS.
 If you're a student, you can have a nice [$50 free credits for testing purpose](https://education.github.com/pack).
-- 9GB availlable of space disk.
-The Ropsten chain takes about 8.0GB on my server disk (3rd  February 2018) .
+- At least 10GB availlable of space disk.
+The Ropsten chain takes about 9.0GB on my server disk (4rd  February 2018) .
 The "real" ethereum blockchain requires about [50GB of diskspace](https://etherscan.io/chart2/chaindatasizefast).

 ### Step1: Setup geth (go ethereum)
 `geth` will allow you to sync the Ethereum blockchain, but also and run a rpc client